fintkz/plaintexttemplating/README.md

-# Hacker News Story Fetcher
+# Plain Text Hacker News

 This Go project fetches the top 5 stories from Hacker News based on the specified story type (top, new, or best) and displays them in a user-friendly format.
 The project provides a simple web server that detects the user agent and renders the stories accordingly.